FDio/govpp/docs/USER_GUIDE.md

 binapi-generator
 ```

-Binding will be created in the current directory in `/binapi` package.
+Binding will be created in the current directory in `./binapi` package (relative path).
+The final package name will be
+resolved to the local `go.mod` module name.

+If you have a Go project (called `myproject` in `$HOME/myproject/vppbinapi`) with GoVPP as a dependency with both, the
+binary API generator and the VPP connection client, generated bindings are required to be inside the project (for
+example in `$HOME/myproject/vppbinapi`)

 To modify the VPP JSON API input directory, use `-input-dir` option.
 To modify the output directory, use
 the `-output-dir` option.